Suffering from a workplace injury is troublesome, painful, or even depressing.

 The average range for personal injury claim settlements is between $3,000 and $75,000.

 That’s a big range!
+Legal terminology doesn’t necessarily say how much compensation you will receive.
 Let’s take a look at how to calculate the approximate compensation amount for your personal injury claim.

 Factors Taken into Account when Calculating Personal Injury Compensation